-The long-range disability assumptions are:
+The key disability assumptions are:

-- The disability incidence rates by age group and sex, - The disability death rates by age group and sex, and - The disability recovery rates by age group and sex.
+- The disability incidence rates by age group and sex, - The disability death rate improvement factors by age group and sex, and - The disability recovery rates by age group and sex.

-The disability incidence rates assumptions for the 2022 Trustees Report are lower for all alternatives than those assumed for the 2021 Trustees Report.
-The death and recovery rate assumptions are the same as those used for the 2021 Trustees Report.
-There are no significant method changes in the disability model for the 2022 Trustees Report.
+For the 2023 Trustees Report, the values for these key assumptions beyond the first 10 years of the projection period are unchanged from those used for the 2022 Trustees Report.
+There are no significant method changes in the disability model for the 2023 Trustees Report.